mattwelke/rails-active-record-and-mongoid-example/README.md

 ### Associate post with user

-This sets the post's User foreign key to the user's primary key value.
+This sets the post's User foreign key to the user's primary key value (posts are the **many** side of a **one-to-many** relationship.
 It is not yet persisted in the database.

 ```ruby
 greeting.user = bob